TungAnhAnalyst/SaleAnalysis/README.md

-# Sales-Analysis-Project
+# PortfolioProject.Python
-My very first project on Python
+An exploratory project using Python